 Turner's Beach is a popular swimming and surfing beach patrolled during the summer season.
-It is ideally located between the South Break Wall (a popular fishing spot) and the lighthouse; there is a path and steps from the beach leading up to the lighthouse.
+It is ideally located between the South Break Wall (great for fishing) and the lighthouse; there is a path and steps from the beach leading up to the lighthouse.

 The Break Wall is a popular fishing spot and perfect for a light stroll.